✅ Key Takeaways

 - Not labeling the vial.
 After a week in the fridge, unlabeled vials become mystery vials.
 Always label with compound, concentration, and expiry before refrigerating.

 - Skipping the alcohol swab dry time.
 Alcohol residue on the stopper can be carried into your solution.
-Ten seconds of drying time is all it takes — don't skip it.
+Ten seconds of drying time is all it takes.

 - Using an expired or previously opened BAC water vial.
 BAC water has its own shelf life.
 Once opened, use within 28 days.
 Inspect it for cloudiness or particles before drawing.